 The huge old tavern besides Flinders Street Station never ceases to amaze, no matter how often we go by.
 Saturday night is a sight to see and a beast to behold, with its abundance of punters wearing dreadlocks, mullets, and facial tattoos and its ubiquitous scent of spilt beer, Jameson shots, and perspiration.
 The spectre of a dead lady, who supposedly makes her appearance to drunken males, has also been reported.

 At first glance, the young woman is stunning, but as she approaches, the patrons see she has a gaping hole in her neck.
 Word on the street has it that she was a prostitute who was slain in the Flinders Street area somewhere in the 19th century, however this might just be the alcohol talking.

 377 Russell Street, Melbourne, Victoria, 3000, Australia

-The good folk at the Old Melbourne Gaol regularly host one-hour tours and investigations of this most haunted of Melbourne buildings, taking people through the dark and winding tunnels and cells of a place whose bloody history stands alone in Melbourne’s annals.
-Keep a close eye on cell 17 – it’s said to be one of the most haunted cells in all of Australia, so keep a watch on it.
+The staff of the Old Melbourne Gaol frequently hosts one-hour tours and investigations of this most haunted of Melbourne buildings, leading visitors through the prison's dark and twisting tunnels and cells.
+The gaol's gory past makes it unique among Melbourne's landmarks.
+Cell 17 is said to be one of the most haunted cells in all of Australia, so keep a watch on it.

 Larundel Mental Asylum